 The route is popular with motorbike enthusiasts and trekkers alike.
-Facilities along the way are minimal, with roadside dhabas serving basic food to hungry stomachs.
+Facilities along the way are minimal, with roadside dhabas (roadside restaurants) serving basic food to hungry stomachs.
 Don't expect to find many toilet facilities either.
 In this region, calls of nature are answered out among nature!

 Before Rohtang Pass

 The two-way road leading to Rohtang Pass gets in particularly bad condition during the monsoon season.
 Delays are often caused by heavily laden goods carriers.
 However, taking this road is unavoidable.

 Rohtang Pass is the gateway to the Lahaul Valley from Manali and the Kullu Valley.
 It's a high altitude area of almost 4,000 meters (13,120 feet) above sea level.
 Conditions are wet and misty during the monsoon season.

 After Rohtang Pass, on the other side of the hill, the landscape becomes green and rocky.